davefancher/ReactReduxWorkshop/readme.md

 Of particular importance here is how this appears to be a blend of JavaScript and HTML.
 This is JSX - a declarative extension to JavaScript that lets us write logic in JavaScript while expressing the resulting element(s) in their natural form.

-It's important to note, however, that the `HelloWorld` fuction does not return HTML but instead returns a specialized React object; the JSX syntax is syntactic sugar over much more verbose JavaScript function calls.
+It's important to note, however, that the `HelloWorld` function does not return HTML but instead returns a specialized React object; the JSX syntax is syntactic sugar over much more verbose JavaScript function calls.

 *Since you'll almost never use the long-form we won't cover it here.*